YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210320-splash-splash-love-2015.md

 +++
-title = "「Splash Splash LOVE」 review" description = "A story you will never forget for the rest of your life"  # For Schema.org; OpenGraph; Twitter Cards
+title = "《Splash Splash LOVE》 review" description = "A story you will never forget for the rest of your life"  # For Schema.org; OpenGraph; Twitter Cards

 date = "2021-03-20T11:10:37+08:00"